AninditaBasu/indica/README.md

 Client libraries are in the folders with the `_SDKs` suffix.
 These SDKs are generated automatically through Swagger and do not work on their own; you need to create an application that will use the SDK to make API calls.
 To get started, see the `README.md` file in the SDK.
 If an SDK in the language of your choice is not included here, you can use the `.yaml` files in `_SDKs` folders to generate one through https://editor.swagger.io.

-If something doesn't work or is broken, it might be that I didn't update something.
+If something doesn't work or is broken, it might be that I didn't update it.
 The latest documentation is at [Indica](https://aninditabasu.github.io/indica/); head over there and RTFM?

 ## Plans for Indica

 - [ ] Turn the edicts of Asoka into an API
 - [ ] Turn the Arthashastra into an API
 - [ ] Shall we do a Mahabharat API as well?
-An info-bot is up at [MBverse](https://mb-verse.herokuapp.com/).
+An info-bot is up at [MBverse](https://mb-verse.herokuapp.com/) but the API is yet to be built.